wp-plugins/kk-star-ratings/readme.txt

 =

-Version 2.0 has been re-coded from the ground up preserving backwards compatibility.
+Version 2.0+ has been re-coded from the ground up preserving backwards compatibility.
 Feel free to upgrade safely.

+=

+I need some help or have some issues?

+=

+Visit the help tab in the settings to find out what you can do.